Help for iPad

 Bottom left corner of screen: If the Tonic Controller is hidden, first tap the blue tonic/scale string to reveal it.
 Tap the Auto Change Tonic switch to Off to enable manual-only change of the tonic of the selected accompaniment.
 Tap switch to On to have the tonic automatically change at the start of each texture cycle.
 (The sequence of tonics is fixed for a particular musical texture, but varies among textures due to aesthetic considerations by the composer.)

 Center of screen: To play melodies, sweep one or more fingers across the Melody Palette or tap it with one, two, five or more fingers.

 Note: In order to use more than one finger to play melodies, exit Bandojo, select iPad Settings, tap General, and turn off Multitasking Gestures.

 Button color indicates scale note.
 For instance, red is always the first note of the scale (known as the tonic or key).
 Go to Options→Scales & Tuning, and set Solfege Display to Full to see the mapping of buttons to scale notes, scale degree numbers, or pitch names.
-This will also cause some number of dots to be drawn above or below each button’s label, indicating that button’s octave register, and making it easy to tell whether buttons of the same color play the same or different notes.
+This will also cause some number of dots to be drawn above or below each button’s label, indicating that button’s octave register, and making it easy to tell whether buttons of the same color play the same or different (octave-separated) pitches.